orxshi/tailor/README.md

 `mkdir build && cd "$_"`

-Execute CMake with file locations of Boost and METIS if they are not in system directory.
+Execute CMake with locations of Boost and METIS if they are not in system directory.
+The following arguments are just examples.

 `cmake .. -DBOOST_ROOT=~/boost -DMETIS_DIR=~/metis`